Trump's former campaign chair Manafort had plan to benefit Putin

 FBI Director James Comey, in confirming to Congress the federal intelligence investigation this week, declined to say whether Manafort was a target.
 Manafort’s name was mentioned 28 times during the hearing of the House Intelligence Committee, mostly about his work in Ukraine.
 No one mentioned Deripaska.

-White House spokesman Sean Spicer said Monday that Manafort “played a very limited role for a very limited amount of time” in the campaign, even though as Trump’s presidential campaign chairman he led it during the crucial run-up to the Republican National Convention.
+On Monday, White House press secretary Sean Spicer had singled out Manafort when asked about possible campaign contacts with Russia.
+He said Manafort “played a very limited role for a very limited amount of time” in the campaign, even though as Trump’s presidential campaign chairman he led it during the crucial run-up to the Republican National Convention.

 Manafort and his associates remain in Trump’s orbit.
 Manafort told a colleague this year that he continues to speak with Trump by telephone.
 Manafort’s former business partner in eastern Europe, Rick Gates, has been seen inside the White House on a number of occasions.
 Gates has since helped plan Trump’s inauguration and now runs a non-profit organization, America First Policies, to back the White House agenda.